gicentre/litvis/documents/tutorials/elmIntroduction2.md

 multiply : Int -> Int -> Int
 ```

-This returns a function that if given an `Int` will return a new function that itslef requires an `Int` as a parameter, equivalent to
+This returns a function that if given just a single `Int` will return a new function that itself requires an `Int` as a parameter, equivalent to

 ```elm
 multiply : Int -> (Int -> Int)